porsche-design-system/porsche-design-system/packages/components/src/components/action/switch/switch.examples.md

 # Switch

-The **Switch** component is a control that is used to quickly switch between two possible states.
+The `p-switch` component is a control that is used to quickly switch between two possible states.
 A switch is only used for these binary actions that occur immediately after the user “flips the switch”.
 Commonly it is used for “on/off” state.